StructuralNeurobiologyLab/autodoc/README.md

 ## How the tool works

 1. The source is cloned with all files in 'edited_repository'.
+(If you have large data files, you might create a new folder containing only .py, .md and .rst files)
 2. The price of editing the specified source_path is estimated ()
 3. All `.md` and `.rst` files are summarized (part of additional info).
 4. All `.py` files are analyzed/edited individually